Last Updated on December 29, 2020.

 This is why the standard is 48v, simply because most microphones require it to run properly.

-However, some microphones work perfectly at the lower voltage ranges and get no real performance boost at the higher ranges.
+However, some microphones work perfectly at the lower voltage ranges and get no real performance boost at higher voltages.

 In fact, they could be categorized like this;